 Single on Spin, December 1966.
 Commonly known as Jeff St John & The Id, the Spin record label has the main artist name as The Id, featuring Jeff St John.

-Soul-styled rock singer Jeff St John (born Jeffrey Newton in Sydney, 1946) fronted a number of first class bands during the 60s and 70s, including The Id and Copperwine.
+Soul-styled rock singer Jeff St John (Jeffrey Newton, 1946-2018) fronted a number of first class bands during the 60s and 70s, including The Id and Copperwine.
 His performances were memorable not only for his strong, soulful vocals but for the wheelstands and spins he would execute with his wheelchair.
-More at Milesago's Jeff St John page, including band personnel and discography.
+More at Milesago’s Jeff St John page, including band personnel and discography.

-Thanks to co-writer Tony Colton for giving me some insight into the genesis of the song, via email.
+Thanks to co-writer Tony Colton for giving me some insight into the genesis of the song.

 Single on Columbia, producer John Harris, by R&B club band with loads of showmanship led by George 'Zoot' Money (b.1942).

 Zoot Money was a singer and keyboardist who had first formed the Big Roll Band in Bournemouth in 1961, before spending some time with Alexis Korner's Blues Incorporated in London.
 After that, the Big Roll Band regrouped in London and became a popular live band.